Development Review Process

 Required Applications & Checklists

-- Subdivision Checklist (PDF): All proposed residential subdivision developments are required to follow this prescribed process.
+- Subdivision Checklist (PDF): All proposed residential subdivision developments of four or more lots are required to follow this prescribed process.

-- Planned Unit Development (PUD) Checklist (PDF): Subdivisions proposed as Planned Unit Developments must follow this prescribed process.
+- Planned Unit Development (PUD) Checklist (PDF): Subdivisions proposed as Planned Unit Developments are required tofollow this prescribed process.

 Residential Development Process